 Written by: Raúl Sánchez Ximena Villagrán

-Starting from that data we decided to ask some questions: How are labour conditions in these plantations?
+Starting from that data we decided to ask some questions: What are the labour conditions on these plantations like?
 Is there a concentration of land ownership by a small group?
 What kinds of environmental damage do these products cause in these countries?
-So El Diario and El Faro (two digital and independent media outlets) joined forces to investigate the dark side of the agroindustry business model in developing countries.1
+So El Diario and El Faro (two digital and independent media outlets in Spain and El Salvador) joined forces to investigate the dark side of the agroindustry business model in developing countries.1

-‘Enslaved Land’ project is a one year crossborder and data-driven investigation that comes with a subheading that gets straight to the point: “This is how poor countries are used to feed rich countries”.2 In fact, colonialism is the main issue of this project.
+The resulting “Enslaved Land” project is a one-year cross-border and data-driven investigation that comes with a subheading that gets straight to the point: “This is how poor countries are used to feed rich countries”.2 In fact, colonialism is the main issue of this project.
 As journalists, we didn’t want to tell the story of the poor indigenous people without examining a more systemic picture.
 We wanted to explain how land property, corruption, organized crime, local conflicts and supply chains of certain products are still part of a system of colonialism.

 This investigation shows how balance of power between rich and poor countries has changed from the 15th century to present and prove that these crops are produced thanks to exploitative, slave-like conditions for workers, illegal business practices and sustained environmental damage.

-The focus of our stories were selected because of the data.
+The focus of our stories was shaped by the data we used.
 In Honduras, the key was to use geographic information to tell the story.
-We compiled the land use atlas of the country and matched the surface of palm plantations with protected areas.
+We compiled the land use map of the country and overlaid the surface of palm plantations with protected areas.
 We found that 7,000 palm oil hectares were illegally planted in protected areas of the country.
 As a result, our reporter could investigate the specific zones with palm plantations in protected areas.
-The story uses individual cases to highlight and narrate systemic abuse, such as the case of ‘Monchito’, a Honduran peasant that grows African palm in Jeannette Kawas National Park.
+The story uses individual cases to highlight and narrate systemic abuse, such as the case of Monchito, a Honduran peasant who grows African palm in the Jeannette Kawas National Park.

-This project isn’t only about land use.
-In Guatemala, we created a database of all sugar mills in the country.
-We dived into the local company registry to know the owners and the directors of the mills.
-Then we linked these people and entities with offshore companies using business public records of Panama, Virgin Islands and Bahamas.
-To find how they create and manage the offshore structure, El Faro had access to the Panama Papers database so we used that information to reconstruct how one of the biggest mills of the country worked with Mossack Fonseca law firm to avoid taxes.
+This project is not only about land use.
+In Guatemala, we created a database of all the sugar mills in the country.
+We dived into the local company registry to find out the owners and directors of the mills.
+Next we used public business records to link these individuals and entities with offshore companies in Panama, Virgin Islands and the Bahamas.
+To find out how they create and manage the offshore structure, El Faro had access to the Panama Papers database, so we used that information to reconstruct how one of the biggest mills of the country worked with the Mossack Fonseca law firm to avoid taxes.

-A transnational investigation that aimed to discover corruption and businesses malpractices in third world countries is a challenge.
-We had to work in rural areas where there is no governmental presence, and in most cases the reporting had some risks.
-Also, we managed with countries where there is a considerable lack of transparency, non-open data and, in some cases, public administrations that didn’t know what information they had.
+A transnational investigation aiming to uncover corruption and business malpractice in poor countries is challenging in many ways.
+We had to work in rural areas where there is no governmental presence, and in most cases the reporting posed some risk.
+We dealt with countries where there is a considerable lack of transparency, where open data is absent, and, in some cases, where public administrations do not know what information they hold.

-Honduras and Guatemala were only a part of the investigation.
+Honduras and Guatemala were only one aspect of our investigation.
 More than 10 people worked together to produce this material.
-All this work was coordinated from the offices of eldiario.es in Spain and El Faro in El Salvador working alongside journalists in Colombia, Guatemala, Honduras and Ivory Coast.
+All this work was coordinated from the offices of El Diario in Spain and El Faro in El Salvador, working alongside journalists in Colombia, Guatemala, Honduras and Ivory Coast.

-This work was undertaken by not just journalists, but by editors, photographers, designers and developers who participated in the development and production process to make an integrated web product.
+This work was undertaken not only by journalists, but also by editors, photographers, designers and developers who participated in the development and production process to develop an integrated web product.
 This project would not have been possible without them.

-This structure allowed us to use a narrative where personal stories were as important as data analysis.
-For example, we told the story of John Pérez, a Colombian peasant whose land was stolen by paramilitary groups and banana corporations during the armed conflict, with a zoomable map that takes you from his plantation to the final destination of the Colombian banana production.
+This structure allowed us to combine personal stories with data analysis in a compelling narrative.
+One example is the story of John Pérez, a Colombian peasant whose land was stolen by paramilitary groups and banana corporations during the armed conflict.
+To tell this story we used a zoomable map that takes you from his plantation to the final destination of Colombian banana production.

-This project showed that data journalism can enrich traditional reporting techniques to connect stories about individuals to broader social, economic and political phenomena.
+This project showed that data journalism can enrich traditional reporting techniques to connect stories about individuals to broader social, economic and political contexts.

-It was also published by Plaza Pública in Guatemala, Ciper in Chile and was included in the Guatemalan radio show ConCriterio.
-The latter led to a pronouncement from the Guatemalan Tax Agency asking for resources to fight against the tax fraud of sugar mills.
+Our investigation was also published by Plaza Pública in Guatemala and Ciper in Chile, and was included in the Guatemalan radio show “ConCriterio.”
+The latter led to a public statement from the Guatemalan Tax Agency asking for resources to fight against tax fraud in the sugar mill business.